 CNAs must renew their certification every two years.
 Applicants must furnish proof of employment each time they renew, and they must also pay a $26.25 renewal fee.

-How to Get a Licensed Practical Nurse (LPN) License in New Mexico
+How To Get an LPN License in New Mexico

 To apply for a New Mexico LPN license, applicants must complete a practical nursing program.
-Practical nursing programs are often offered at high school, vocational schools and colleges.
-Coursework covers the basics of nursing, including helping with activities of daily living, communicating with patients and learning how to take vital signs.
+Practical nursing programs are often offered at high school, vocational schools, and community colleges.
+Coursework covers the basics of nursing, including helping with activities of daily living, communicating with patients, and learning how to take vital signs.

 The renewal process for a New Mexico LPN license occurs every two years.
 If applicants allow their New Mexico LPN license to expire, they must fill out an Expired/Lapsed Attestation (ELA) form within five business days of submitting the renewal application.

-How to Get a Registered Nurse (RN) License in New Mexico
+How To Get an RN License in New Mexico

-To get a New Mexico RN license, applicants must complete an educational program approved by the New Mexico Board of Nursing.
+To get a New Mexico RN license, applicants must complete an educational program approved by the NMBON.
 Once completed, applicants must submit the following documents to complete their application:

 Once the application for examination is approved, applicants may take the NCLEX-RN.
 After passing, they will receive their RN licenses.

 Applicants who apply immediately after graduating from their nursing program may be eligible for a practicing permit.
 A current employer must submit proof of employment on the applicant's behalf.
 The application for the permit must arrive within 12 weeks of the graduation date.
 Upon passing the NCLEX-RN, applicants can receive a full New Mexico RN license.